Economically Weaker Section: Current definition

 EWS certificate can be used to avail the 10% reservation for the GEN-Economically Weaker Section in higher education all over the India and government jobs.

 Eligibility Criteria Across States

-While the eligibility criteria for EWS reservations in the union government programmes are uniform across the country, its implementation in various states differ.
+While the eligibility criteria for EWS reservations in the union government programmes are uniform across the country, its implementation in various states differs.
 Andhra Pradesh, Bihar, Chhattisgarh, Delhi, Goa, Gujarat, Haryana, Himachal Pradesh, Jharkhand, Karnataka, Kerala, Madhya Pradesh, Rajasthan, Uttar Pradesh, Uttarakhand, and West Bengal have adopted EWS quota.

+Conformity with Central EWS Criteria

+Several Indian states have adopted the EWS reservation criteria established by the Central Government.
+These states include Andhra Pradesh, Bihar, Chhattisgarh, Delhi, Goa, Gujarat, Haryana, Himachal Pradesh, Jharkhand, Karnataka, Madhya Pradesh, Rajasthan, Uttar Pradesh, Uttarakhand, and West Bengal.

 Kerala

 On October 21, 2019, the Kerala Cabinet decided to amend the State and Subordinate Service Rules and implement the EWS scheme.
 The Cabinet noted that the implementation did not affect the existing reservation categories.
 A panel headed by the retired judge, KS Sasidharan Nair, was appointed by the government to set the criteria for EWS in the state.
 The Indian Union Muslim League (IUML), the Welfare Party of India and the Social Democratic Party of India (SDPI), and the Sree Narayana Dharma Paripalana (SNDP) Yogam had come out against the move.
 After studying the report, the government implemented its suggestions after some modifications.
 Under this, eligibility for EWS was changed for higher education and jobs in the state of Kerala.